Cut GST on alternatives to banned single-use plastic items: Delhi Minister Gopal Rai to Centre | Law-Order

 - India

-The Delhi Minister said users and manufacturers of single-use plastic (SUP) items are facing hurdles in shifting to sustainable alternatives due to the ''higher GST rate''.
+The Delhi minister said users and manufacturers of single-use plastic (SUP) items are facing hurdles in shifting to sustainable alternatives due to ''higher GST rate''.

 ''With the pressing need to encourage the switchover to alternatives to SUP items, it is crucial that GST rates on alternatives to SUP items and their raw material be reduced.
 This will reduce, to some extent, the challenges being faced by the users and the manufacturers,'' Rai wrote in the letter.